Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## Description
 File Batch Source is a Guavus Enterprise Accelerator that is used when you want to read from a distributed file system.

-This accelerator proves to be instrumental when you have data organized across a distributed file system and you want to read it.

 ## Use Case
 Consider a scenario wherein you want to fetch log files from S3 every hour and then store the logs in a TimePartitionedFileSet.
 It can be achieved my making configurational changes as described in the sections below.